Sunday, 19 March 2017

 The first part of the route would be too extended the Northern Line beyond Kirkby and via Wigan to Thurso on the north east type of Scotland.
 You might think that America being to the west then the west would be the way to go, but unfortunately not, despite the invite of a station in Dublin, the 3000+ km from the west of Ireland to Newfoundland is a bit too long and the waters a bit too deep.
 Then there is the volcanically active mid-Atlantic Ridge, which stretches on average 2.5 cm a year.
 So it to the north and a bit of island hopping.
 So first it is Thurso, Kirkwall on Orkney at a modest

-It is now plain tunnelling to Thurso, Quebec and the main rail lines of north America, if the technology exists to get this far the might as well tunnel it to keep the scenery pretty and quite.
+It is now plain tunnelling to Thurso, Quebec and the main rail lines of North America, if the technology exists to get this far the might as well tunnel it to keep the scenery pretty and quiet.

 OK, I admit it is a Beatles themed Trans-Atlantic tunnel, but is quite likely a more practical scheme for long distances travel than Hyperloop.